Adelaide Avenue School

+Historic building in New York, U.S.

 Adelaide Avenue School is a historic school building located at Canandaigua in Ontario County, New York.
 It was built about 1890 and is a one-story, polychrome brick structure on a raised basement.
 It features a variety of picturesque late 19th century decorative features in the Queen Anne style, such as a multi-gabled roof surmounted by a louvred cupola.
 It is a typical example of a late 19th-century ward school, along with the Saltonstall Street School.

 It was listed on the National Register of Historic Places in 1984.